virgulco/virgulco.github.io/_posts/2019-12-07-hello-little-arduino.md

 ------------
 ## Let's Start

-- Install Arduino IDE from https://www.arduino.cc/en/main/software, select your OS, download file and setup or install from command line `sudo dnf install arduino`
+- Install Arduino IDE from <a href="https://www.arduino.cc/en/main/software" target="_blank">https://www.arduino.cc/en/main/software</a>, select your OS, download file and setup or install from command line `sudo dnf install arduino`

--  Install openJDK from https://jdk.java.net/13/ or from command line: `sudo dnf install java-11-openjdk.x86_64` (for detecting your Arduino Card).
+-  Install openJDK from <a href="https://jdk.java.net/13/" target="_blank">https://jdk.java.net/13/</a> or from command line: `sudo dnf install java-11-openjdk.x86_64` (for detecting your Arduino Card).

 - Plug the board to your computer with USB TTL serial cable (USB-A to USB-B).
 - Let's check our device that connect to our PC correctly: